tudorsmt/nextcloud-aio-manual-backup/README.md

 [manual install]: https://github.com/nextcloud/all-in-one/tree/main/manual-install
 [backup model of Nextcloud AIO Docker]: https://github.com/nextcloud/all-in-one/tree/main/Containers/borgbackup

+*_YOU_* Are responsible to keep the backup safe.
+Use any storage that you want: NAS, USB Stick, pushing to other Borg remotes.

 ## How to restore?

 1. Make sure all the needed volumes exist.
 Easiest way is to wipe the installation and run from scratch.